Temi Oh: Career

 and received the American Library Association's 2020 Alex Award.
 As of 2019, no sequel was planned for the book.

 More Perfect, Oh's second novel, published in 2023, is a "dystopian hypersurveillance" tale based on the classic Greek story of Orpheus and Eurydice.
 It took a bit less than eight years to go from her initial idea for the book to publication.

 She has also authored tie-in short fiction connected to Black Panther, Doctor Who and Overwatch 2.

 Oh's third and fourth novels are scheduled to be published by Simon & Schuster UK and Saga Press.
-The first of these is set to be published in 2026 and is billed as "a family drama set at the end of the world".
+The first of these, Not With a Bang, was published in May 2026 and is billed as "a family drama set at the end of the world".